andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

     The class is by far the most work I have ever put into a class.
 There were many weeks where I would spend over 30 hours tweaking bits of our compiler, working with my team, or adding another optimization.
 I thoroughly enjoyed the entire class, and the amount of code I wrote has made me a better programmer.
 A strong recommendation from me!

-- <span style="color:red">👍 CS 4414: Systems Programming</span>,
+- __👍 CS 4414: Systems Programming__
-<span style="color:blue">Ken Birman</span>
+    <span style="color:grey">Ken Birman</span>

     To fulfill Cornell's systems requirements, students must take CS 4410 or CS 4414.
 I think CS 4410 is much more theoretical, whereas CS 4414 is a much more applied system.
 Both classes have their upside and downsides.

     In CS 4410, your focus is much more on threads, virtual memory, and filesystems.
 Your projects are based around these topics, and you spend much of the semester learning the foundations of these core system topics.

     In CS 4414, Professor Birman covers many topics important to becoming a good system programmer.
 He teaches about systems performance, threads, large-scale industrial systems, C++, and memory hierarchy basics.
 There isn't an overarching cohesive message towards the class, which makes me believe it is a better secondary course to CS 4410.
-Professor Birman has the freedom to choose these topics because they are important to performance-based code and has opened my eyes to various methods of improving your code.
+Professor Birman's freedom to choose these topics due to their importance for performance-based code has opened my eyes to various methods of improving your code.
 Furthermore, the projects covered in class are more about improving the performance of your C++ capabilities by using Gprof to notice hot spots and reduce the time your program takes to run.

     I thoroughly enjoyed both courses, and I recommended people take CS 4410 and CS 4414 for those interested in coding with C++ and reinforcing their knowledge about systems-based programming.

-- <span style="color:red">ECE 5725: Embedded operating Systems</span>,
+- __ECE 5725: Embedded operating Systems__
-<span style="color:blue">Joseph Skovira</span>
+    <span style="color:grey">Joseph Skovira</span>

     Due to the enormous amount of CS 5414 and CS 4120 work, I chose the lowest workload ECE class that could count towards my external spec.
 That class ended up being ECE 5725.
 The workload consisted of weekly four-hour lab sessions throughout the entire semester.
 Outside the lab, homework assignments and the occasional lab report seldom existed.
 After the labs ended, we also needed to do a final project.

     The main crux of the class was the raspberry pi.
 Each lab utilized a physical component of the raspberry pi, such as the buttons screen or CPU.
 The class was very formulaic, but it was the class I needed to take to focus all my time on distributed systems and compilers.
 Combined, those classes took every single spare hour of the week I had.
 The class is quite fun and a good relaxing couple of hours each week within the lab.

-- <span style="color:red">ENGRC 3350: Organizational Communication for Engineers</span>,
+- __ENGRC 3350: Organizational Communication for Engineers__
-<span style="color:blue">Rick Evans</span>
+    <span style="color:grey">Rick Evans</span>

     I never understood why Cornell makes second-semester seniors do product work for the NYSG.
 Within the class, many of the other students were in full senioritis mode.
 As a result, work would often get delayed; nobody wanted to do any work, including me.